michaelphillipsx/ETL-Templates/README.md

 ETL-Templates
 =============
-This is a place to share useful graphs and graph components that I've created.
+This is a place to share useful ETL graphs and graph components that I've created.

 Sample GoodData Graphs